-The Adelaide Hills and South Australia are close to Barossa Valley and have a cool climate.
+Top Tip: The Adelaide Hills and South Australia are close to Barossa Valley and have a cool climate.
 The primary flavors of wines from this area are honeydew, kiwi, and white peach.
 They have a light body and medium-high acidity.

 The Western Australia wines have flavors of passion fruit, bell pepper, chervil, and gravelly minerals with high acidity but a surprisingly light body.
 Luxury producers will also use oak to add creaminess to the texture.

 A large part of Spanish Sauvignon Blanc grows in the La Mancha area and is made into bulk wines.
 But, there are some quality producers located all over the country.